How to Safely Eject External Devices in Windows 11

 Why should you safely eject your devices?

+Why is safe ejection important?
 Your computer often writes data to your drive in the background.
 If you unplug the device while this is happening, you can corrupt your files or lose data permanently.
-Following the eject process ensures all tasks are finished before the connection is cut.
+When you safely eject, Windows makes sure everything is done before you disconnect the drive.

 What happens when you safely eject?

 When you use the eject command, Windows stops all active communication with the drive.
-It tells any programs to stop using the files on that drive.
-Once Windows confirms it is safe, you can physically unplug the device without worry.
+It then tells any programs to stop using the files on that drive.
+Once Windows confirms it’s safe, you can physically unplug the device without worry.

 - Look at the bottom right corner of your screen near the clock.